doctrine/shards/docs/sharding.rst

 ID Generation
 -------------

-To solve the issue of pre-insert generation of IDs there are several
+To solve the issue of unique ID-generation across all shards are several approaches you should evaluate:
-approaches:

 Use GUID/UUIDs
 ~~~~~~~~~~~~~~